stallman-j/ekonomR/vignettes/basic-plotting.md

 You should play around with commenting out lines using a `#` at the beginning of the line to see what changes, and changing text around to see what changes in the plot itself.

-Now let's save the map, with a function from `ekonomR` that uses the ggplot2's `ggsave` with some simple defaults
+Now let's save the map, with a function from `ekonomR` that uses the ggplot2's `ggsave` with some simple defaults.

 ``` r
 ggsave_plot(output_folder = here::here("output","02_figures"),